Zimmer massacre: Background

 In the early 1800s, tensions between Native Americans and newly arrived white settlers was very high.
-Forced Indian removal was causing tensions to rise, as Native Americans struggled to find a way to maintain peace with their neighbors that were forcefully removing them from their land of birth.
-After the Treaty of Greenville in 1795, many tribes felt wronged since they were not included in the negotiations, and tribes were forced off their land having had no input in the treaty, Shawnee chief, Tecumseh being a noted critic.
+Forced Indian removal was causing tensions to rise, as Native Americans struggled to find a way to maintain peace with their neighbors who were forcefully removing them from their land of birth.
+After the Treaty of Greenville in 1795, many tribes felt wronged since they were not included in the negotiations, and tribes were forced off their land having had no input in the treaty, Shawnee chief Tecumseh being a noted critic.
 The War of 1812 also increased tensions between the two groups.
 These tensions were heightened by the forced removal of the Native Americans from their homes in Greentown (near Perrysville), and the subsequent burning of the town by soldiers.

 The Zimmer family

 Note: In some sources, the name Zimmer is given as Zeimer or Seymour.
 It is spelled Zimmer on the family gravestone.

-The Zimmer's were one of the early settler families in Mifflin Township; they are listed in the 1811 tax records, and settled about 5 miles north of Greentown.
+The Zimmers were one of the early settler families in Mifflin Township; they are listed in the 1811 tax records, and settled about 5 miles north of Greentown.
 At that time, Mifflin Township was part of Richland County, but became part of Ashland County upon its formation in 1846.
 The family consisted of Frederick Zimmer, his wife, and their children, Philip (17) and Kate.

 Martin Ruffner

-Like the Zimmer's, Martin Ruffner was one of the early settlers in the area.
+Like the Zimmers, Martin Ruffner was one of the early settlers in the area.
 He came from Shenandoah County, Virginia, and settled about 2.5 miles from the Zimmers' cabin, accompanied by his mother, brother Michael, and a sister.